jthickstun/basis-separation/README.md

 # basis-separation
-Implementation of the BASIS separation algorithm for source separation with deep generative priors.
+Implementation of the BASIS separation algorithm described in [Source Separation with Deep Generative Priors](https://github.com/jthickstun/basis-separation).

 by __Vivek Jayaram__ and __John Thickstun__.
 University of Washington